uviclibraries/data-frames/1-load-and-view-dataframe.md

 ---
 # Load and View DataFrame

 ### 1. upload a csv.
-You can use your own of the one provided.
+You can use your own or the one provided.
 <details>
 <summary>Click for navigation help GIF</summary>
 <img src="images\upload-csv.gif">